-Frozen cream cheese is also less creamy, but you can use it in baked dishes where it can easily melt.
-It’s best to use it in dishes whereby the gritty texture won’t be as noticeable.
-For instance, use frozen cream cheese for dips, frosting, icing, and spreads.
-These recipes require you to freeze cream cheese so that it’s not runny and a bit thicker.
+Frozen cream cheese is also less creamy, but you can still use it for baked dishes where it can easily melt.
+It’s best to use it in dishes where its gritty texture won’t be noticeable.
+For instance, you can use frozen cream cheese for dips, frosting, icing, and spreads.
+These recipes require you to freeze cream cheese anyway, so the difference in texture would not really matter.

 How to Freeze Cream Cheese